Why Excel Is the Wrong Tool for Managing Your AIA G702/G703 Docs

 Construction billing is complicated.
 Standardized forms like the AIA G702/G703 can simplify the process, and many contractors use Excel to streamline their process further.
 Still, the result is cumbersome and loaded with areas for potential errors.

 Fortunately, there are ways to simplify many of the processes in construction offices.
 Over the past ten years, companies have released countless software solutions specifically for contractors.
 These systems handle everything from estimating to billing to equipment tracking.
 These solutions were built specifically for construction, and they are solving the problems offices are trying, but not always succeeding, to solve with Excel.
-So maybe it’s time to consider that Excel might not be the best tool for managing processes, projects, and billing with forms like the AIA G702/G703, which is reviewed below.
+So maybe it's time to consider that Excel might not be the best tool for managing processes, projects, and billing with forms like the AIA G702/G703.

 Why Construction Companies Use Excel